vmp1/vmp1.github.io/_pages/cv.md

-Please check my CV here:
+<a href="/assets/cv/CV.pdf">Here</a> is a link for my CV if it doesn't appear automatically.